-

 TOP

-Statues: Water is owned by the state.
+Statutes: Water is owned by the state.
 However the state passed Senate Bill 32 in 2010 which permits rainwater catchment for maximum capacity of no more than 2,500 gallons.
 There are several other restrictions, but the state engineer must grant the permit if all the conditions are met.
+No registration required for less than 200 gallons, see registration link below.

 Taxes: No known tax incentives